Skip to main content

 What Drives the Answer?

-Across 200 Monte Carlo realizations, two parameters control 85% of the uncertainty in plume arrival time.
+Across the 200-realization arrival-time ensemble, two parameters control 81% of the variance.
 Everything else is noise for this decision.

 Parameter Range Variance Share Decision Impact

 Sensitivity from Q1 tornado diagram (arrival time) and Q5 variance decomposition (cleanup time).
-200-realization Monte Carlo, USGS-sourced parameter ranges.
+Q1 ensemble: 200 realizations, USGS-sourced parameter ranges.

 Can You Trust These Numbers?